-Prior to flattening and finishing, these sheets made on the same $18 \times 24$ inch paper mould illustrate the influence of processing and constrained or unconstrained drying: the single sheet test at left has little or no back mark and is larger than a "spur constrained" sheet made from "wet" pulp.
+Prior to flattening and finishing, these sheets made on the same 18×24 inch paper mould illustrate the influence of processing and constrained versus unconstrained drying: the single sheet test at left has little or no back mark and is larger than a "spur constrained" sheet made from "wet" pulp.

-These two sheets are made with the same furnish-the texture difference is a result of constrained and unconstrained drying.
+These two sheets were made with the same furnish-the texture difference is a result of constrained and unconstrained drying.